How to defend a criminal case successfully depends on many different factors.

 The defense lawyer may also challenge the evidence by showing it does not prove the charges, or that the evidence tends to prove that someone else is guilty of the alleged crime.

-Most importantly sometimes evidence that is not present in a case is just as important as what is present.
-The lack of evidence helps prove that the accused is not guilty of the crime.
+Most importantly sometimes evidence that is not present in a case which should be present in order to prove up the case, is just as important as what is present.
+The lack of evidence helps prove that the accused is not guilty of the crime and may lead to dismissal or reduction of the charges.

 This is particularly true where the witness was under extreme pressure while observing a crime, even worse when the person is the victim of the crime.